-I'm a Principal User Experience Researcher working at Ad Hoc LLC, where I lead a team of researchers and communicators helping make government websites and APIs work better for their users.
+I'm a Managing Principal User Experience Researcher working at Ad Hoc LLC, where I lead teams of researchers and communicators helping make government websites and APIs work better for their users.

 I used to be a museum educator, and still spend a lot of time thinking about museums and advocating for better conditions for staff and interns (pay 'em).

 Ad Hoc LLC | July 2017 - Present

 Managing Principal UX Researcher, January 2021